 I hold a 5-year diploma in Electrical and Computer Engineering (2009), an MSc in Computer Networks and Security (2011), and a PhD in Computer Networks (2015); all from Democritus University of Thrace, Xanthi, Greece.
 The title of my PhD thesis is "Towards a Future Internet Architecture: Protocols and Support Mechanisms" (more details here).

-My expertise lies mainly in the area of Delay-/Disruption-Tolerant Networks (DTNs).
+My networking expertise lies mainly in the areas of Queue Management and Delay-/Disruption-Tolerant Networking (DTN).
 In particular, I have worked extensively with the Interplanetary Overlay Network (ION) software distribution by Jet Propulsion Laboratory and IBR-DTN software distribution by Braunschweig University.
-I am also an active contributor to the open-source ION software community by developing and maintaining the Bundle Streaming Service Framework.
+I also contributed code to the open-source ION software community by developing and maintaining the Bundle Streaming Service Framework.

 Apart from those contributions, I have also published a substantial amount of work in the areas of network queue management and distributed data dissemination architectures.
-My research interests also include network modelling, network data engineering, wireless sensor networks, social networking, network security, ubiquitous networking, Internet of Things, future Internet technologies and network data science.
+My research interests also include wireless sensor networks, social networking, network security and ubiquitous networking.